-At Quest School, Bahrain, the curriculum is carefully planned to ensure that it is relevant to the backgrounds and experiences of our international student body.
+At Quest School, the curriculum is carefully planned to ensure that it is relevant to the backgrounds and experiences of our international and local student body.
 With the National Curriculum of England at its core, our enquiry-based approach allows students to fulfil their potential and face the future with confidence.
-Extra-curricular activities extend the opportunities for students even further.

 Throughout each Key Stage, there is an emphasis on teachers and parents working in partnership to address the individual needs of each child and this is encouraged through regular meetings and an open door policy allowing parents to discuss with teachers any issue which may impact on their child’s learning.
 We actively encourage parents to be involved in their child’s education.